HumanRightsWatch/VHS/docs/azure.md

 ## Configure the SSO
 At its first start, VHS creates an administrator user account with the password you specified earlier.
 First, connect to the administration panel by browsing `https://{DJANGO_ALLOWED_HOSTS}/{DJANGO_ADMIN_URL}` (username = `admin`).
 Next, click on *Social apps* > *Add a social app*, select *Microsoft Graph* in the provider list and fill the fields *Client ID* and *Secret key* with the information provided by your Azure administrator.

+## Update VHS
+VHS official Docker image is available [on GitHub](https://github.com/HumanRightsWatch/VHS/pkgs/container/vhs).
+The Docker stack with the service [Watchtower](https://containrrr.dev/watchtower/) that will automatically update VHS.
+By default, Watchtower is configured to update VHS on daily basis.

+Regarding the host operating system (the OS running on the VM), please refer to the [Guide to Updating Debian from the Terminal](https://thelinuxcode.com/update-debian-from-terminal/).